Looking for answers to customer support questions? Click Here

 Re: When a female guest is a doctor.....

 My sis is a doc, and I put her name before her husbands.
 Probably to piss him off, but I also read it somewhere.
 Same goes for a minister.
-I had two female ministers, both of whom got "first bliing" on my envelopes.
+I had two female ministers, both of whom got 'first bliing' on my envelopes.
 If you speak to God or heal people, you win.

 halfpintny